 There are three types of factors:

 - Those from your business plan.
 These are things like size of the company, market sector, role in that sector and country.
 The role in the sector can sometimes be crucial, especially if they are an intermediary.
 I have also found that the country is often a determining factor as it relates to who can afford your offering, any import tax that can be considerable and trust.
 Another example in my current business is that we don’t supply to regions where we believe our software might be unlawfully copied.
-This isn’t paranoia but advice based on experience.
+This isn’t paranoia but advice that was provided to us by a UK Trade and Industry consultant.

 - Are they likely to buy?
 Do they intend buying or are they just interested?
 Have they said why they need the product, do they have the budget, how urgent is the need and are they in a position to authorise the purchase?
 The IBM BANT (Budget, Authority, Need, Timing) framework can be useful.
 Process Street have a useful BANT check list.